DISH Network is a popular satellite TV provider for consumers.

 My service was installed on May 17th, 2017 and I have been watching TV daily since this date.
 So far, I have had no notable issues with DISH nor have I had to have a representative visit my home for any reasons.

-Throughout my review experience, I did contact their phone support once a few months in to help access my DISHAnywhere account for the first time when my information wasn't working.
+Throughout my review experience using DISH, I did contact their phone support once a few months in to help access my DISHAnywhere account for the first time when my information wasn't working.
 Their support was prompt, spoke great English and got to the matter of the problem quickly.

 Being in Florida, I wasn't as worried about the DISH being affected by weather as obviously snow doesn't play a factor in here.
 An average rain storm in Florida has no effect on the signal or television playback.

-However, I did have a two instances where I was watching TV during a serve thunderstorm with heavy wind/rain and temporarily lost the signal to DISH for a short period lasting only a few minutes.
+However, I did have a two instances during my review period where I was watching TV during a severe thunderstorm with heavy wind/rain and temporarily lost the signal to DISH for a short period lasting only a few minutes.

 Unfortunately, just three months into living in Florida, we were met with hurricane Irma which was the largest and most powerful storm ever recorded in the Atlantic.
 We were fortunate enough in the Tampa Bay area to get hit only as a category 2 hurricane versus the category 5 level that it was before it made landfall.